| Commonly

 I'm

 sorry, but I'm an artist, not a framer!
-My most usual sizes,
+However,

-are able to be framed easily with do-it-yourself framing that you can
+are easily framed with do-it-yourself framing that you can

 find at department or hobby stores.

-original artwork is not marred by ink or markers.
+original artwork is not marred by inky fingerprints or stray marks.

 (9)